ryanwooabc/system.design/questions/TicketMaster/Design_TicketMaster.md

 ### Booking Workflow
 - select city, search and choose movie
-- list theaters, select a show, list seats
+- list cinemas, select a show, list seats
 - select seats, make a bookingId
 - back to seat page if booking failed
 - wait at seat page if some seats hold
 - pay in 5 minutes if booking successful

 ### ActiveBookingService
-- Keep <ShowID, LinkedHashMap<BookingID, Timestamp>> in memory
+- LRU, Keep <ShowID, LinkedHashMap<BookingID, Timestamp>> in memory
 - drop bookings if expired or payed

 ### WaitingUserService
-- Keep <ShowID, LinkedHashMap<UserID, Timestamp>> in memory
+- LRU, Keep <ShowID, LinkedHashMap<UserID, Timestamp>> in memory

 ## Concurrency
 - begin transaction